-These computing resources, as well as the online library catalog, are available from every campus residential room via Central's Information Connection outlet.
-This outlet provides one high-speed, dedicated network connection (ethernet) for each person in the room, as well as one cable TV connection.
-The high-speed network also connects all academic buildings and student labs to file, print and information resources on campus, and to the worldwide information superhighway.
+These computing resources, as well as the online library catalog, are available from every campus residential room through a high-speed, dedicated network connection (ethernet) provided for each person in the room.
+The high-speed network also connects all academic buildings and student labs to file, print and information resources on campus, and to the internet.
+Several wireless network "hot spots" are available on campus, as well as full building coverage in the Geisler Library and Vermeer Science Center.